 The consolidated financial statements comprise the financial statements of 3Q Holdings Limited and its subsidiaries as at 30 June of each year ("the Group").
+A list of the controlled entities is disclosed in Note 26 to the financial statements.

 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies except where stated.